535 Thurlow St Suite 100,Vancouver, BC

 1) Different Theoretical Foundation

-Navel acupuncture integrates structural holography with informational holography, emphasizing the unity of Heaven, Earth, and Human.
-This integrated approach aligns more closely with the fundamental laws of life.
+Navel acupuncture integrates structural and informational holography, emphasizing the unity of Heaven, Earth, and Human within the life structure.

 -